PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/edge/paas-ta-container-platform-edge-deployment-guide-v1.2.md

 ## <div id='2'> 2.
 KubeEdge Installation

 ### <div id='2.1'> 2.1.
 Prerequisite
-This installation guide is based on installation in **Ubuntu 18.04** environment.
+This installation guide is based on installation in the **Ubuntu 18.04** environment.
 For EdgeNode, **arm64 architecture**, perform installation in **Ubuntu 20.04** environment for CRI-O installation.
 In this guide, the environment of EdgeNode was written based on **Ubuntu 20.04 arm64**.
 For KubeEdge installation, CRI-O, Kubernetes Native Cluster must be deployed on the system.

-Main software and package version information required for KubeEdge installation is as follows.
+The main software and package version information required for KubeEdge installation are as follows.

 |Main Software|Version|
 |---|---|